antifessional/perl6-zmq/README.md

-# NET::ZMQ
+# Net::ZMQ

 ## SYNOPSIS

 Net::ZMQ is a Perl6 binding library for ZeroMQ

 ### Status

 This is early development

 ### Alternatives

 There is an an earlier project on github:  https://github.com/arnsholt/Net-ZMQ I started this one primarily to learn both Perl6 and ZMQ.
 The older project may be more stable and suitable to your needs.
 If you do boldly go and use this one, please share bugs and fixes!

 ### ZMQ Versions